benbell95/better_biplot/README.md

 ## To biplot (or not to biplot?)

 By default, the reduced dataset principal components (e.g. the data observations) are plotted, with the variables (loadings) plotted on top for comparison, hence the term "biplot".
 But, you can disable the second plot of variables using `variables=FALSE`.
-This can be useful if you have lots of variables, and you don't want the plot covered in variable arrows and/or labels!
+This can be useful if you have lots of variables, and you do not want the plot covered in variable arrows and/or labels!

 You can also control which variables are plotted using the `whichv` argument, where you can specify either the name (exact match) of the variable, or the index position.
 Additionally, if plotting the circle of equilibrium, you can specify that only variable arrows which extend beyond the circle are plotted.
 Examples: